dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 #### Testing

 If you're coming from a Ruby/Rails background, I think you'll be ***very*** happy with the built-in testing framework that ships with Crystal.
-It's rather reminiscent of *RSpec*, and will be really easy to use for anyone coming from that background.
+It's rather reminiscent of *RSpec*, and will be really easy to use for anyone coming from a similar background.
 Even if you're not from a Ruby/Rails background, it's a great testing tool and is super effective.

 Using the `Greeter` demo app from the Crystal docs, we could write our Specs as follows: